Why Should I Use Task and Project Views in Project Management Software?

 While these efforts are in the right direction, many businesses are unknowingly ignoring one of the key aspects of diversity — an aspect that can hugely impact your organization’s bottom line.

 Just as not everyone learns the same way, employees also have different working styles.
 Giving people the freedom to work how they want helps them achieve new levels of productivity.

 By investing in software with multiple views, you allow your team members to work in their own way and modify the tool to fit their individual preferences.
-Not only will this produce the above benefits, but it will also increase adoption of the software.
+Not only will this produce the above benefits, but it will also increase the adoption of the software.

-If a project management tool doesn’t offer simple customization that allows different task and project views, then it’s missing a critical component.
+If a project management tool doesn’t offer simple customization that allows different task and project views, it’s missing a critical component.